The company commits to a net-zero carbon footprint in its own operations, all deliveries and returns as of today

 Zalando aims to be single-use plastic free in its own packaging by 2023

 Private label ZIGN extends from shoes to clothing and fully commits to sustainability by spring/summer 2020

 BERLIN, OCTOBER 30, 2019 // Zalando, Europe’s leading online platform for fashion and lifestyle, commits to carbon neutrality in its own operations and all deliveries and returns as of today.
 This includes self-operated properties, parcel transportation and packaging.
 The pledge is part of Zalando’s new sustainability strategy, “do.MORE,” which aims for a net-positive impact for people and the planet.
 With this, Zalando will meet the goals of the Paris climate agreement for its own operations ahead of the agreement’s schedule.
-In 2019, the company switched to over 90% renewable energy across all locations.
+Today, 90% of the energy across all Zalando locations come from renewable sources or is produced in a CO2 neutral way.
 Carbon emissions that are not eliminated by operational improvements, such as renewable energy, order bundling or green delivery options, are offset.

 By 2023, Zalando designs its packaging to minimize waste and keep materials in use, specifically eliminating single-use plastics.
 Already, Zalando boxes are made from 100% recycled materials, shipping bags from 80% recycled plastics and beauty bags switched to 100% recycled paper.